MoveOnOrg/votetripling/README.md

 In this directory, run `python3 Code/annotate_conversations.py -d [input_filename]`.

 **Outputs:**
 This script will output two files:
-a.
-A file of triplers.
+1. A file of triplers.
 For each tripler, we provide the following fields (each row represents one text message conversation):
 - *ConversationId* a unique identifier for the conversation
 - *contact_phone* the phone number of the target
 - *is_tripler* did this person agree to be a tripler ('yes' for everyone in this file)